welingtonlarsen/investment-managing/backend/README.md

 </div>

 ## Description

-This application gives an accounting summary of an investment year.
-It's useful to investors to create reports about stock market negotiations and calculate annual income tax in Brazil.
+My friends and I encountered a recurring issue every year when it came to sending our stock investment summary to our accountants.
+This predicament prompted me to develop a compact application that streamlines the process of generating a CSV report for submission to the accountant at the conclusion of each fiscal year of investment.
+Not only does this application simplify report creation, but it also provides the ability to input, list, and modify brokerage notes, fostering a more organized and efficient workflow.

 ## Features

-### API

-#### Done

-- Create brokerage order
+- Create brokerage note
-- List all brokerage orders
+- List all brokerage notes

-#### To do

-- Calculate annual profit
+- Calculate annual CSV report

-### Frontend

-#### To do
+## Stack
+- Nodejs
+- Nestjs

-- Create brokerage order
+- Reactjs
-- List all brokerage orders
-- Calculate annual profit
+- MySQL

 ## Installation